#StayGrounded – Counter Aviation

 Aviation is the most climate damaging form of transport and one of the fastest growing sources of greenhouse gas emissions.
 But it‘s not just an environmental issue – it‘s also a matter of justice.
 While less than 10% of the world population have ever set foot on an aircraft, communities in the Global South, which have barely contributed to the climate crisis, are affected most.
 And: while it‘s obvious that we have to reduce greenhouse gas emissions, 1,000 airport infrastructure projects are planned worldwide.
 This implies land grabbing, biodiversity loss, soil sealing, repression,hampering particpation, noise and health issues.
 We unite our local struggles to send a strong message that aviation growth cannot continue – not here, nor anywhere!

 The resistance against aviation growth is rising.
 Current climate “solutions” from the industry and the UN (like offsetting and promoting biofuels) are highly problematic and are being decided this year: On October 3rd and 4th, the Europe “European Aviation Summit – Up to the next level” debated about European Aviation strategies.
 Coinciding, the annual industries’ greenwashing event, the Global Sustainable Aviation Summit, took place.
-In November the details of the Carbon Offsetting and Reduction Scheme for International Aviation will be decided.
+In November the details of the Carbon Offsetting and Reduction Scheme for International Aviation were discussed.
 We showed that resistance exists and send a clear message to policy makers: On October 1st, the position paper “STAY GROUNDED – 13 steps for a just transport system and for rapidly reducing aviation” was launched to spark the debate about aviation.
 Our message: here and no further!
 No more greenwashing, no more false solutions!
 We are joining forces to counter aviation and its unjust consequences!

 29.09.-20.10: Actions in favor of night trains (all over France)